 Mailster works using your web host or SMTP.
 If you want reliability and security, we recommend sending via a reputable email sending service, like SendGrid, Mailgun, or AWS.

-SendinBlue’s official plugin for WordPress is a powerful all-in-one email marketing plugin.
+SendinBlue’s official WordPress newsletter plugin is a powerful all-in-one email marketing plugin.
 Unlike other free plugins that send via your web host, or force you to spend time setting up an SMTP service, this plugin takes care of all that for you.
 The wp_mail() function automatically uses SendinBlue’s SMTP to send transactional emails for better deliverability and tracking

 Key features include: